FatemaZahra/cloud_computing/README.md

 - Go to Connect to Instance and copy the Public IP address.
 Paste it on browser and the app should be working.

+## To connect the app to the DB

+- Create an instance of the DB following the steps for the app
+- Add Port 27017 to the inbound rules of in the DB instance
+- Once the instance is created, Go to Connect and

 ![Screenshot 2022-08-18 at 18 00 49](https://user-images.githubusercontent.com/102330725/185482425-b269ba7a-7670-4021-b94e-38499100220e.png)

 ## Cloud Computing and various Services

 ![Slide1](https://user-images.githubusercontent.com/102330725/185626395-b3389d46-05e1-441d-b6ba-07f6ea7cc75d.jpg)

 ![Slide2](https://user-images.githubusercontent.com/102330725/185626437-8386188e-2851-4146-8496-3c24c27d292f.jpg)